shawnweisfeld/dallasgivecamphandbook/docs/general.md

 1. Where:
     nThrive, 5543 Legacy Drive, Plano TX 75024

+## Security Recommendations
+  - Only use strong passwords for your site, consider using a password manager or a passphrase (Williehorsesbatterycamp versus Welc0me!)
+  - Developers please enable CAPTCHA on DIVI contact us form
+  - We strongly recommend using pre-configured GiveCamp WordPress & DIVI versions and keep them up-to-date in the future.
+  - Don't allow your users of your site to upload files to your site or carefully consider it beforehand since hackers could exploit the privilege and upload malware.
+  - Only give admin/editor access to those you know and trust.
+  - Backup your site regularly
+    - Dallas GiveCamp has an automated Backup Process for charities using Everleap & WordPress.
+Confirm with your PM that this has been setup.
+    - If backing up yourself backup your backups to ensure you're not going to be left if your primary backup fails
+  - We recommend you use WordPress plugins that are
+    - Popular and frequently updated
+    - Compatible with your WordPress version,
+    - Well rated, please read reviews of the plugin before using
+  - Ensure the computer you use to administer your WordPress site is frequently updated and has an updated anti-virus software installed
+  - We recommend scanning your site with the Sucuri scanner (https://sitecheck.sucuri.net/)

 ## Helpful Resources

 - Slack - a team messaging app that uses channels.
 It’s chat room for your team.
 At GiveCamp each team will be given a channel prior to the event so that they can communicate.
 Prior to the event it is great to reduce the amount of email you get and during the event it is very helpful to share links, files, etc. between members of the team.